GoogleCloudPlatform/php-docker/deb-package-builder/README.md

 The `build.sh` script is the entrypoint for generating the `.deb` package file and the `debian` folder contains the necessary packaging configuration.

+If the extension requires a development dependency, be sure to add an `apt-get install -y <dev dependency>` to the `build.sh` file.
+If the extension requires a runtime dependency, be sure to add it to the `control.in` file.

 You may need to update the license section of the `debian/copyright` file to match the license of the PHP extension.